elads-Studios/naming-conventions/Enumeration.md

 # Enumeration

-Single objects sometimes are composed from multiple resources like for example a sprite animation, or variations of the same asset, that can't be described with words, but with an index.
+Single objects are sometimes composed from multiple resources like for example a sprite animation, or variations of the same asset, that can't be described with words, but with indices.

 ## Definition

 Every index starts at 0, where the next index increments by one from the previous one.

-In case of naming indices have to be suffixed with an underscore and the index in question in decimal.
+Indices have to be suffixed with an underscore and the index in question in decimal.

 The number of digits must be constant for each object.